PublishedMethods / research projectUnsupervised machine learning

 Method / approach

-K-means, DBSCAN, PCA, and market basket analysis, used as discovery tools that still need theory checks.
+K-means, DBSCAN, PCA, and market basket analysis, used as discovery tools that still need theory-based interpretation.

 What it contributes

-A tutorial and applied methods paper showing how K-means, DBSCAN, PCA, and market basket analysis can help social cognition researchers discover structure in large-scale data.
+A tutorial and applied methods paper where I show how K-means, DBSCAN, PCA, and market basket analysis can reveal structure in large-scale attitude data.

-The project treats clusters and dimensions as patterns to interpret with theory, not answers by themselves.
+I treat clusters and dimensions as patterns to interpret with theory, not as answers by themselves.

 • Project Implicit Race IAT data